chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 Boulderthon Race Report.md

 I nailed my overall pacing plan again, and averaged 3–4s/mile better than I hit on my last pacing training run *including* those extra miles.
 (Technically, I went *faster* than my pacing plan, but every miles was at appropriate relative intensity.)
 Doubly on the upside, if I chop that extra 5K out and look at my time for *just* the actual course, I ran a 1:19:57, which is better than I could have hoped: just under 6:06/mile.

-A year and a half ago, I set a personal goal to run a half marathon sub-1:20:00 before I turn 40.
+A year and a half ago, I set a personal goal to run a half marathon under 1:20:00 before I turn 40 in 2027.
 I expected that to require finding a very flat course at sea level, and frankly to be a “barely got there even so” kind of thing.
 Instead, I did it today, on a mildly hilly course a mile above sea level while fighting off gut issues *and accidentally running an extra 3.1 miles* and therefore intentionally dialing back my pace a bit.

 I couldn’t be happier with the performance, though I of course am also profoundly annoyed by the experience overall.